 How to Collect Comic Books

-Old comics have value and are sought after by collectors.
+Old comic books have value and are sought after by collectors.

 Which Comic Books to Collect?